exratione/bounce/README.txt

 threshold: those that do are marked and future delivery to these email addresses is blocked.

+Note that because the Blocker runs first in a cron run, and because the Connector and Analyst run as queues, it takes two cron runs for a mail to become blocked.
+On the first run, the non-delivery report is obtained and analyzed.
+On the second run that analysis is used to block the mail.

-Records of past non-delivery reports are cleared out when they become too old, so an address will only be marked and blocked if it gains enough non-delivery reports in a short enough time.
+Records of past non-delivery reports are cleared out when they become too old, so an email address will only be marked and blocked if it gains enough non-delivery reports in a short enough time.
 The default settings for Bounce will block email addresses fairly aggressively, reasoning that it is better to deliver too few emails than to look like a spammer or a